-As has already been emphasised, it is expected that D.Phil. theses will be submitted within twelve terms at the most, and M.Litt. theses within nine terms.
+It is expected that D.Phil. theses will be submitted within twelve terms at the most, and M.Litt. theses within nine terms.
 The GSC has the power to grant an extension, but only if there are special circumstances justifying it.
 Realisation that the subject is too large, or the required field work too extensive, for completion within the normal time allowed is not in itself a sufficient reason for an extension.
-For this reason students, with their supervisors' assistance, must carefully check the progress and content of their research at all stages, and make adjustments as appropriate, and assessors for transfer and confirmation of status are required to report on this aspect.
-If given, extensions will normally be for only one term in response to each application.
-Applications should be made in good time and should draw attention to the exceptional circumstance which justify the extension, and any other circumstances (e.g. loss of residential status if your student status lapses) of which the GSC should be aware.
+It is for this reason that students, with their supervisors' assistance, must carefully check the progress and content of their research at all stages.
+Approved extensions will normally be for only one term in response to each application.
+Applications should be made in good time and draw attention to the exceptional circumstance which justify the extension, and any other circumstances (e.g. loss of residential status if your student status lapses) of which the GSC should be aware.
 They should also indicate what stage each chapter of the thesis is at, and what steps have been taken to reduce its extent.
 The status of a student who is not granted an extension will lapse.